mtumilowicz/scala-cats-implicit-workshop/README1.md

     * constraints reducing bugs
         * example: limit the allowed types that can be used with certain methods with parameterized types

+## cats

 ## type classes
+* is an interface or API that represents some functionality we want to implement
+* in Cats a type class is represented by a trait with at least one type parameter
+    ```
+    trait JsonWriter[A] {
+        def write(value: A): Json
+    }
+    ```
+* instances of a type class provide implementations for the types
+    * we define instances by creating concrete implementations of the type class and tagging them with the implicit keyword
 * note that Java’s default toString is of little value, because it just shows the type name and its address in the JVM’s heap